 Craw-Kan Telephone has a board of directors with a wide range of skills and expertise.
 Themselves cooperative members elected by vote at our annual meeting, this group provides oversight and leadership to the cooperative.
 Our board works hard to ensure the continued success of Craw-Kan.

 Barry Bedene is a resident of the Arma, Kansas exchange.
 Barry has operated the Bedene Funeral Home in Arma for over 35 years.
 He has been the past president of the Rural Fire District #2 for Arma.
 He served on the board of the First State Bank of Arma, now serves as director on the Exchange State Bank of Girard, and has served on the Board of Directors of the Kansas Funeral Directors Association.
 Barry is also a former member of the Arma City Council.
 He was appointed for two terms on the Kansas State Board of Mortuary Arts by Gov. Finney, reappointed as president of this board by Gov. Graves for two more terms, and most recently reappointed as vice-president of that board by Gov. Sebelius.
 Barry is a member of the Scottish Rites in Fort Scott; the Masonic Lodge in Arma, and the Mirza Shrine in Pittsburg.
-He has been on the Craw-Kan Board of Directors since 1984, currently serving as President.
+He has been on the Craw-Kan Board of Directors since 1984.

 Roger Doue is a resident of Arma, KS.
 He was born and raised in the 22 Mining Camp, which is one-half mile north of where he lives today.
 He attended grade school and high school in Arma.
 Early in Roger’s career, he spent l4 years in the printing business, working at the Arma Record, Commercial Publishers in Parsons, and Pittcraft Printing in Pittsburg.
 From l967 to l97l, he was employed as an agent for Metropolitan Life Insurance.
 He then became an agent for Standard Oil of Indiana.
 As an independent jobber in l975, he started Doue Oil Company which was sold to Mid-West Fertilizer in 2009.
 Roger serves as manager of Mid-West Fertilizer at the Arma location.
 He served eight years on the Northeast USD 246 school board and is a member of the Arma United Methodist Church, Arma Lodge #408 A.F. & A. M., 33rd Degree Mason in the Valley of Ft.
 Scott Scottish Rite, Mirza Shrine , and several other fraternal and trade organizations.
 Roger has served on the Craw-Kan Board since July 1998.